-In this Wednesday, April 26, 1989 photo, Norma McCorvey, Jane Roe in the 1973 court case Roe v.
-Wade, left, and her attorney Gloria Allred hold hands as they leave the Supreme Court building in Washington after sitting in while the court listened to arguments in a Missouri abortion case, Webster v.
+In this 1989 photo, Norma McCorvey, Jane Roe in the 1973 court case Roe v.
+Wade, left, and her attorney Gloria Allred hold hands as they leave the Supreme Court building arguments in a Missouri abortion case, Webster v.
 Reproductive Health Services.
-Months later, the high court ultimately upheld the Missouri law in the case that made it illegal to use public officials or facilities for abortions.
-(AP Photo by J. Scott Applewhite, used with permission from The Associated Press.)
+The high court ultimately upheld the Missouri law in the case that made it illegal to use public officials or facilities for abortions.
+In his dissent, Justice John Paul Stevens said that a legislative declaration that life begins at conception violated the First Amendment.
+(AP Photo by J. Scott Applewhite, used with permission from the Associated Press)

 In Webster v.
 Reproductive Health Services (492 U.S. 501), the U.S. Supreme Court in 1989 upheld several provisions of a Missouri law that regulated the performance of abortions.
 The Court refused to invalidate the law’s preamble stating that life begins at conception.

-Justice Stevens argues that establishment clause at issue in Missouri abortion law
+Justice Stevens argued that establishment clause was at issue in Missouri abortion law

 While the bulk of the Court’s decision focused on due process and the meaning of Roe v.
 Wade (1973), Justice John Paul Stevens authored a partial dissenting opinion in which he argued that the law’s preamble violated the Establishment Clause of the First Amendment.